 With a high amount of renters, you’ve got a lot of options as far as both price and style go.
-Since families make up a large part of the population, stand-alone rental houses dominate the market.
+Stand-alone rental houses dominate the market.
 These can be very spacious and historic, or new-construction and modern (the latter more toward the center of the city where new growth is).
 Town homes and smaller 2-and 3-flat apartment buildings that are house-like run a close second in popularity.
-There are certainly larger apartment complexes in many areas, though they aren’t as abundant, especially in the suburban homeowner areas.
+There are certainly larger apartment complexes in many areas, though they aren’t as abundant.
 Rent ranges from the $600s up to the mid-$1000s depending on where you’re looking, and that’s for all types of housing.

 Utilities and Amenities

 The amount you can expect to pay for utilities depends entirely on what type of place you’re renting.
 With houses and townhouses, it’s rare to get a place with any utilities included, and you’re likely to have a yard, garage, or more space.
 In apartments you’re more likely to find a place with many or all utilities included, as well as amenities and laundry room facilities (especially in larger complexes).

 Finding a pet friendly apartment is not difficult in Joliet.
 Many rentals accept pets with a small deposit.
 Another potential fee to work into your budget is for an application and credit check, which many places ask for, and is non-refundable.
 In some areas of Joliet, this isn’t always customary, and getting approved for a rental is quicker and cheaper.

 Really, your best bet for finding a place in Joliet is this site and other online rental resources, second only to a walk through your desired neighborhood to write down numbers.